aaronalonsotorrens/project-2-final/README.md

 #### Naviagtion bar:

-- Navabar is present on every page with exception to the thank you page that pops up once the signup form is completed.
+- Navabar is present on every page.
 - The navabar is fully responsive across all resolutions.
-- Navbar toggles to a hamburger meny on mobile devices.
+- Navbar is a toggle hamburger across all devices.

 **Desktop**